GOkwori/Grizk/README.md

 Grizk introduces an off-canvas cart feature that slides in from the side of the screen when activated.
 This allows users to quickly view and manage their cart items without leaving the current page.

-The cart's design follows the dark theme, with the bright accent colors ensuring important details like item names, quantities, and prices stand out.
-Buttons to "Checkout" and "Continue Shopping" invert colors on hover, providing immediate feedback to user actions.
+The cart's design follows the dark theme, with the bright accent colours ensuring important details like item names, quantities, and prices stand out.
+Buttons to "Checkout" and "Continue Shopping" invert colours on hover, providing immediate feedback to user actions.
 Each product listed has quantity adjustment controls and a "Remove" button, giving users full control over their purchases.

 ### Off-Canvas Wishlist

 The off-canvas wishlist functions similarly to the cart, enabling users to save products for later.
 This panel slides in smoothly, showing all saved products with options to add them to the cart or remove them from the wishlist.
-The same dark color scheme and accent colors maintain consistency, ensuring users know they are still within the Grizk environment.
+The same dark colour scheme and accent colours maintain consistency, ensuring users know they are still within the Grizk environment.

 Both off-canvas panels are designed to be responsive, adjusting seamlessly to smaller screens.
 Controls are adequately spaced, and scrollbars appear as needed, ensuring smooth navigation and usability.